evnik/XcodeRN/Xcode12.5Beta3.md

     }
     ```

+#### Deprecations

+*   The Swift compiler emits a warning for the use of the `await` keyword as an unqualified identifier.
+Wrap `await` with back-ticks so Swift always treats it as an identifier, or fully qualify declarations named await (for example, by adding `self` if it is a reference to an instance member named `await` from within the instance). ([SE-0296](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md), 67000350)

 ### Testing

-#### Known Issues
+#### Resolved Issues

-*   Xcode may incorrectly report a name that starts with “<unknown>” for tests the test code dynamically generates at runtime.
+*   Xcode no longer incorrectly reports a name that starts with “<unknown>” for tests that the test code dynamically generates at runtime.
 (73767460)

 #### Deprecations

 *   Xcode no longer includes XCTest’s legacy Swift overlay library (`libswiftXCTest.dylib`).
 Use the library’s replacement, `libXCTestSwiftSupport.dylib`, instead.
-For frameworks that link XCTest and encounter build issues due to this removed legacy library, replace those frameworks’ manual framework and library search paths with the build setting `ENABLE_TESTING_SEARCH_PATHS=YES`, which automatically configures the target with the search paths needed to locate XCTest libraries.
+For frameworks that encounter build issues because of the removal of the legacy library, delete the framework and library search paths for `libswiftXCTest.dylib` and add the `ENABLE_TESTING_SEARCH_PATHS=YES` build setting.
+This setting automatically sets the target’s search paths so that it can locate the replacement XCTest library.
 (70365050)

 ## Updates in Xcode 12.5 Beta 2